astoeckel/linprog2d/README.md

 # linprog2d ‒ Linear Programming Solver for 2D Problems

 `liblinprog2d` is a small C library for solving two-dimensional linear programming problems in linear time (with respect to the number of constraints).
-The library can be compiled to JavaScript/WebAssembly and embedded in web applications (4.9kiB gzipped).
+The library can be compiled to JavaScript/WebAssembly and embedded in web applications (4.9kiB gzipped) or called from Python using the provided Python package.

 **[Launch interactive demo](https://rawgit.com/astoeckel/linprog2d/master/examples/linprog2d_interactive.html)**.